SID-SURANGE/ERA-TheSchoolOfAI/README.md

 # ERA-TheSchoolOfAI

-The aim of this repository is to define a neural net architecture, which is to be trained with MNIST Dataset.
+The repository aims at defining a neural net architecture, which is to be trained with MNIST Dataset using Pytorch Framework.

 ### **Usage details**